Call us now to receive your Free professional DWI case review at (214) 310-0411

 Dallas DWI Lawyer

 Being convicted of a DWI is a serious criminal offense.
 If you or a loved one has been arrested for a DWI in Dallas, you are at the right place.
-Our Dallas DWI lawyer, Jeremy Wilson, has the knowledge and experience to defend you and achieve the best possible case outcome, regardless of the severity of your DWI offense .
+Our Dallas DWI lawyer, Jay Bishop, has the knowledge and experience to defend you and achieve the best possible case outcome, regardless of the severity of your DWI offense.

-The lawyers at our Dallas DWI law firm understand the seriousness of a DWI arrest and the embarrassment, shame, and stress that often follows.
+The lawyer at our Dallas DWI law firm understand the seriousness of a DWI arrest and the embarrassment, shame, and stress that often follows.
 You can relax knowing that a capable, experienced attorney is fighting your case and helping protect your rights.

-In Dallas, if you drive under the influence you can be charged with a criminal DWI.
-If you are convicted of a DWI, or enter a “no contest” plea, you can face fees in excess of $10,000, loss of your drivers license, time in jail, and/or probation.
-If you are under the age of 21, with a .08% Blood alcohol level, you will face DWI penalties and you may be charged with underage drinking.
-In addition to the above, with a criminal DWI conviction, you will be facing 12 hours or more of DWI education and if this is your second or third offense, you can have an ignition interlock device placed on your ignition so the vehicle cannot be driven if you have been drinking.
+In Dallas Fort Worth, if you are suspected of driving while intoxicated drive you can be charged with a criminal DWI.
+If you are convicted of a DWI, or enter a “guilty” or “no contest” plea, you can face fees in excess of $10,000, loss of your drivers license, time in jail, and/or probation.
+If you are under the age of 21, with a .08% Blood alcohol level, you will face DWI penalties.
+In addition to the above, with a criminal DWI conviction, you will be facing 12 hours or more of DWI education class.
+If your alcohol level is .15 or higher or if this is your second or more offense, you will be required to install an ignition interlock device in your.
+Choosing to consult with an experienced and capable DWI lawyer can affect the outcome of your case.